Zukaritasu/notepadpp_rpc/README.md

 ![GitHub](https://img.shields.io/github/license/Zukaritasu/notepadpp_rpc) ![GitHub all releases](https://img.shields.io/github/downloads/Zukaritasu/notepadpp_rpc/total) ![GitHub release (latest by date)](https://img.shields.io/github/v/release/Zukaritasu/notepadpp_rpc)

-Shows in Discord the file that is currently being edited in [Notepad++](https://github.com/notepad-plus-plus/notepad-plus-plus).
-Every time you open, close, save changes, or switch from one file to another, the presence is updated.
-In case the Notepad++ window is closed, the plugin is uninstalled or disabled from the options, the presence will disappear
+This plugin shows Discord the file you are currently editing in [Notepad++](https://github.com/notepad-plus-plus/notepad-plus-plus).
+If you change to another file or open a file the plugin will automatically show the new file you are editing.
+When you close [Notepad++](https://github.com/notepad-plus-plus/notepad-plus-plus) or disable rich presence the plugin will stop showing in discord what you are editing until you enable the plugin

+The plugin has an options window in which you can edit the way the plugin should display the file you are editing, you also have the possibility to create your own application to use your custom images in the rich presence.
+For more information: [Create Custom Rich Presence](https://github.com/Zukaritasu/notepadpp_rpc/blob/main/DOCUMENTATION.md)

 ## Installation

-To add the plugin to Notepad++, you need to download the zipped file based on your system architecture and in the following path
+To install the plugin manually you must download the plugin from <[Releases](https://github.com/Zukaritasu/notepadpp_rpc/releases)>, then you must create a folder with the name "**DiscordRPC**" in the following path:
  * **C:\Program Files\Notepad++\plugins** or
  * **C:\Program Files (x86)\Notepad++\plugins**

-You need to create a folder named DiscordRPC
+After creating the folder you must unzip the downloaded file and paste it into the following path:
  * **C:\Program Files\Notepad++\plugins\DiscordRPC**

-And paste the content into that folder.
-If you had Notepad++ open then you should close it and open it again and check if it shows in your profile
+And now it's time!
+Open Notepad++ and verify that the rich presence is showing up in Discord.
+Remember that the plugin requires internet connection and to have Discord open, although you can continue editing your files without any problem in case you don't have internet connection or Discord is closed

 ![](./sample_rpc.png)

-*The plugin is available on [The official collection of Notepad++ plugins](https://github.com/notepad-plus-plus/nppPluginList).
-You can install it from the plugin manager by entering "Discord Rich Presence" in "search".*
+*The plugin can currently be found in [The official collection of Notepad++ plugins](https://github.com/notepad-plus-plus/nppPluginList) so by simply opening the plugin manager from Notepad++ you can install it by entering "Discord Rich Presence" in the search box*

 *The plugin has a default application ID, so it is not necessary to create an application for the plugin to work, only in case you want to create a custom application with your images*